I chose to become a 1099 CFO in 2001. I already had four clients by the time I wrapped up my first month as a new consultant.

 - ability to simplify the complex in language that’s easy to digest

-The accountant will oversee the bookkeeping function, but will help with financial analysis which was previously performed by the CEO.
+The accountant or accounting manager will oversee the bookkeeping function but will also help with financial analysis which was previously performed by the CEO.
 The accountant should have a good understanding of all aspects of the banking relationship and should understand the basics of risk management.

 Somewhere between $10 and $20 million, hopefully, the growing business can finally afford to bring on a controller.
 Many controllers I work with are still involved in the nuts and bolts of day-to-day operations well beyond the walls of finance and accounting.
 I was fortunate in that regard during my W-2 days.

 Accordingly, the controller should be working more at a strategic level.
 Planning and analysis is a must-have skill and one that is hard to master for accountants who prefer working with debits and credits.

 The controller should be one of the consultants in the organization supporting the efforts of other members of senior management.
-That includes technology solutions, KPI generation, cost analysis, and helping with special projects.
+That includes technology solutions, KPI (planning, reporting, and analysis), cost analysis, and helping with special projects.

-Needless to say, this is a critical role requiring a strong vetting process once you start seeking applicants for the position.
-I’ve seen business owners hire the wrong person because they got into a hurry and ended up regretting their decision.
+Needless to say, this is a critical role requiring a strong vetting process once you start seeking applicants for controllership or director of accounting positions.
+I’ve seen business owners hire the wrong person because they got in a hurry and ended up regretting their decision.